Additional policies and procedures exist that might be applicable.

 Monday – Thursday

-Materials obtained through ILL are for the exclusive use of the individual submitting the request.
+Materials obtained through Interlibrary Loan (ILL) are for the exclusive use of the individual submitting the request.

 Borrowers are responsible for returnable materials from the time the materials are picked up until they are returned to the ILL Office or the Reference Desk.
 Any charge resulting from damage to materials or improperly returning materials is the responsibility of the user.